 Using the information studies have given us to help understand how habits are formed, we know habit trackers can definitely be effective.

 The basic concept is that in order to form a habit we have to repeatedly practice a behaviour.
 But there’s a little more to it than that, because of course if it were that easy there would be no need for a prompt to keep you on track.

 So then how does the psychology of a habit tracker actually work?

 It provides us with the necessary infrastructure to displace bad habits and form new ones, using a framework known as The Habit Loop.
-Here’s how it comes together…
+Here’s how the small steps come together…